 This delicious baked stuffed artichokes recipe is an Italian favorite!

-Stuffed Italian artichokes are made with a mixture of panko breadcrumbs, shredded parmesan (or pecorino), herbs, olive oil, and lemon juice.
-It's a savory combination that pairs perfectly with the grassy flavor of the artichokes.
+Stuffed Italian artichokes are made with panko breadcrumbs, shredded parmesan (or pecorino), herbs, olive oil, and lemon juice.
+This savory combination pairs perfectly with the artichokes' grassy flavor.

 Artichoke hearts are the most commonly consumed part of the artichoke since they usually offer the most flavor, but these stuffed artichokes have fantastic flavor throughout!

-This is a perfect appetizer or side dish when artichokes are at their peak in the springtime (although most grocery stores will carry globe artichokes year-round).
+This is a perfect appetizer or side dish when artichokes peak in spring (although most grocery stores will carry globe artichokes year-round).

 Baked Italian artichokes are a classic and beloved recipe - they may be a little work, but the flavor pays off!

-This artichoke recipe is a fun appetizer to serve because whole artichokes are so interactive as each leaf is individually removed and enjoyed.
-You can serve them to a large group and share them together or serve one per person to really savor them.
+This artichoke recipe is a fun appetizer because whole artichokes are so interactive as each leaf is individually removed and enjoyed.
+You can serve them to a large group and share them or serve one per person to savor them.

-If you love the flavor of artichokes, be sure to check out our recipes with artichokes post that includes all our favorite artichoke recipes!
+If you love the flavor of artichokes, check out our post with artichoke recipes, which includes all our favorite artichoke recipes!

 Ingredients You'll Need